Limits Architecture¶

 Worker Pool Integration¶

-Key Requirement: Each worker needs unique worker_index
+Key Requirement: Each worker needs unique worker_index for round-robin.

-Implementation in WorkerProxyPool
+Implementation in WorkerProxyPool:

 def _initialize_pool(self):